i05nagai/memorandum/language/english_speaking.md

     * to get rid of waste from the cells or from the body
     * to get rid of material such as solid waste or urine from the body
         * Most toxins are naturally excreted from the body.
+* excrement
+    * the solid waste that is released from the bowels of a person or animal
+    * human excrement
 * defecate
     * to excrete the contents of the bowels
 * spitball